IntelLabs/kAFL/README.md

 - The setup requires a Gen-6 or newer Intel CPU (for Intel PT) and sufficient RAM to run several VMs at once.
 - A modifed Linux host kernel is required for VM-based snapshot fuzzing with Intel PT coverage feedback.
-Setup inside VM or container is currently not supported!
+Setup inside VM or container is not supported at this point.

 ## Local Installation

 The userspace installation and fuzzing workflow has been tested for recent Ubuntu (>=20.04) and Debian (>=bullseye).
-The base installation is captured as an Ansible workflow which you can bootstrap using Python:
+The base installation is captured as an Ansible playbook which you can launch as follows:

 ~~~sh
 sudo apt-get install python3 python3-venv